curtmorgan3/quest-bound-docs/docs/sheet-templates.md

 If your sheet needs a background image, apply one from sheet settings instead of using an image component.
 This will cover the entire sheet and will be easier to manage.

+You can inverse the fill of a graph component to move in the opposite direction, giving the appearance of filling instead of draining as an attribute's value increases.

 ![img](./img/components/image.png)

 :::tip